 - Authentic love for the Friday the 13th franchise and the fans.

-- Gave Jason a more defined personality even as an undead serial killer.
+- Gave Jason a more defined personality even when playing as an undead serial killer.

 - Gave Jason his own mortality (Kicking an Unprovoked Animal/Killing a Child)